Jake Friend: Achievements

+Statistics

 Controversy

 In March 2009, Friend was suspended by the NRL for 2 weeks for high range drink driving offences.

 On 27 June 2009, Friend along with Sandor Earl were initially charged with assaulting a woman in Sydney.
 It was alleged the niece of ABC radio commentator David Morrow 'was punched' at The Tank nightclub in The Rocks.
 They were quickly cleared of any charges after surveillance video was reviewed.

 On 13 December 2009, Friend was arrested and charged by police following an altercation with a taxi driver.
 As a result, the Roosters terminated his contract.
 In May 2010, Friend was re-instated in the Roosters team after counselling and rehabilitation.